Water bills are set to rise by £10 a month from April, according to the latest forecast from Water UK - adding further pressure to household budgets.

 It’s crucial that suppliers are embedding proactivity into their customer-facing teams, equipping advisors with the skills and tools for signposting customers to appropriate support options, as early as possible.

-Last month’s UKCSI report makes for stark reading, with water companies seeing the largest fall in customer satisfaction, dropping by 4.1 points compared to 1.9 for energy.
+A report from UKCSI also makes for stark reading, with water companies seeing the largest fall in customer satisfaction, dropping by 4.1 points compared to 1.9 for energy.
 Utilities also retains the lowest overall score of all 13 sectors.

 How to manage increased service demand